Resources for GPs

 - proactive safety-netting.

-The toolkit also provides you with training resources, fictional examples of cancer SEAs and guidance to support you with diagnosis.
+We provide you with templates, fictional examples of cancer SEAs and guidance to support you with completing LEAs and improving early diagnosis.

 We've created our 10 top tips series to help primary care professionals support patients at every stage of the cancer pathway.
 The tips are designed to showcase best practice and offer practical advice for your role.